LOADING ...

 I to think that at every opportunity

-And that's right now you a teenager
+And that's now while you a teenager

 While you still wanna back.

-And you don't wanna no more.
+And you don't fight no more.

 And if you believe me you can look around,

-I don't America can know that
+I don't think can know that

 But it ain't be no playing.